Troubleshooting backup failures on Azure virtual machines

 Error message: VM is not in a state that allows backups.

 The backup operation failed because the VM is in Failed state.
-For successful backup the VM state should be Running, Stopped, or Stopped (deallocated).
+For a successful backup, the VM state should be Running, Stopped, or Stopped (deallocated).

 - If the VM is in a transient state between Running and Shut down, wait for the state to change.
 Then trigger the backup job.